 Boston College Jesuit Bibliography: The New Sommervogel

 The Boston College Jesuit Bibliography is the most recent incarnation of a long and distinctive tradition of Jesuit bibliography.
-St. Ignatius himself insisted that the order’s business be conducted through written correspondence, a large archive of which was carefully maintained by his secretary, Juan Alfonso de Polanco.
+St. Ignatius himself insisted that the Order’s business be conducted through written correspondence, a large archive of which was carefully maintained by his secretary, Juan Alfonso de Polanco.
 The first bibliography appeared in 1608, less than a century after the Society was established, and received several subsequent updates.
-Following the suppression and restoration of the Jesuit order in the late 18th and early 19th centuries, the bibliographical thread was resurrected through the heroic efforts of several Jesuit scholars, chief among them the Alsatian priest Carlos Sommervogel.
+Following the suppression and restoration of the Jesuit Order in the late 18th and early 19th centuries, the bibliographical thread was resurrected through the heroic efforts of several Jesuit scholars, chief among them the Alsatian priest Carlos Sommervogel.
 His project was expanded in the 20th century by the late László Polgár and subsequently continued by Paul Begheyn.
-The Boston College Jesuit Bibliography builds upon and will ultimately incorporate the work of all of its predecessors, using the new tools of the digital humanities to bring a venerable bibliographical tradition into the 21st century.
+The Boston College Jesuit Bibliography builds upon and seeks ultimately to incorporate the work of all of its predecessors, using the new tools of the digital humanities to bring a venerable bibliographical tradition into the 21st century.

 With questions or if you wish to collaborate on the Boston College Jesuit Bibliography, please contact the Institute.

 To learn more and to explore the bibliography, please visit http://bibliographies.brillonline.com/browse/nso.